ClementTJ-FS/WDD442/README.md

 ## Week 3 -
 For this week, we implement a templating engine into the project, and also learn about O Auth.

+## Week 4 -
+This week is about the final project.
+We integrate react into the project and style a front end application that uses the API to display all of the quizzes.

 ### Changes -
 - Initial commit includes:
   - Completed 'Routing in Express' assignment.